Sobhangh/IDP-Z3/docs/zettlr/IEP 03 enumeration.md

     - [ ] remove dead code in constructedFrom
 - [ ] allow range enumeration in theory/structure

-problem with sum:
+problem with decision_table:
-* sum is properly updated in constraints, but not in assignments !
-Because assignment translate takes the original !
+* problem.constraints is ok, but not problem.def_constraints.

 ## Binary quantifications
 - [ ] update syntax of quantification over type